miguelalba/javascriptComponents-training/backend.md

 In the Content tab the properties can be left for now and the generation of the activator class can be disabled as it will not be used.
 The use of templates also needs to be checked out.

-If the project was created properly, now Eclipse should open an Overview.
+If the project was created properly, now Eclipse should open an overview.
 ![eclipse_plugin_overview](img/eclipse_plugin_overview.PNG)

 ### KNIME dependencies